The World's Greatest First Love: Manga

 Written and illustrated by Shungiku Nakamura, Sekai-ichi Hatsukoi began serialization in the November 2006 issue of The Ruby magazine, which went on sale October 13, 2006.
 It moved to Asuka Ciel magazine in July 2009 where it continued through May 2014.
 Publisher Kadokawa announced in May 2014 that it would launch a real-life version of the Emerald manga magazine from Shungiku Nakamura's Sekai-ichi Hatsukoi manga.
 As of August 2014, Sekai-ichi Hatsukoi and Nakamura's other manga Junjo Romantica have switched publications to Emerald magazine.
-The individual chapters have been released as twenty tankōbon volumes by Kadokawa Shoten's Asuka Comic CL-DX branch.
+The individual chapters have been released as twenty-one tankōbon volumes by Kadokawa Shoten's Asuka Comic CL-DX branch.
 The first volume was published on July 1, 2008, and the nineteenth on May 1, 2024.

 The first eight volumes of Sekai-ichi Hatsukoi have been licensed for an English release in February 2015 by SuBlime, a subsidiary of North American manga publisher Viz Media.
 The English title is The World's Greatest First Love: The Case of Ritsu Onodera, and volume one was printed in February 2015.
 Subsequent releases were every other month thereafter.
 The series was originally licensed for English-language release in North America by Tokyopop's Blu Manga, with volume one due for release on July 12, 2011, but went unused due to the May 31, 2011, closure of Tokyopop's publishing efforts.